andrewbolster/andrewbolster.github.io/_posts/2014-05-13-so-what-is-it-you-do-again.md

 To begin with, it’s important to clarify what we’ve considered to be the definition of “Trust”.
 It’s a word that gets used a lot in many different ways.

-Mirriam Webster’s Dictionary defines trust as “assured reliance on the character, ability, strength, or truth of someone or something”, and this rather far reaching definition is very attractive to distributed network design as an invaluable area of information to inform autonomous actors, or nodes, to the ‘best’ courses and paths to action.
+Merriam Webster’s Dictionary defines trust as “assured reliance on the character, ability, strength, or truth of someone or something”, and this rather far reaching definition is very attractive to distributed network design as an invaluable area of information to inform autonomous actors, or nodes, to the ‘best’ courses and paths to action.

 Within this context, we define trust as “The Expectation of an actor performing a certain task or range of tasks within a certain confidence or probability”.
 In the real world use-case of deployable autonomous systems for survey or other application, this trust can take on two real forms;